-- 8. Farnsworth completes review and sends comments to RFTA.
-The goal is to have the second review be the final review and approve the project. - 9.
-Once approved, RFTA sends letter to applicant with a draft license for the project and a caveat stating the annual fee structure will be corrected once the final as-built has been approved. - 10.
+- 6. If changes are required, Applicant revises forms and/or plans to meet Design Guidelines, address the Farnsworth and RFTA comments and then resubmits documentation. - 7.
+Resubmittal documents are sent to Farnsworth for a second compliance review. - 8.
+Farnsworth completes review and sends comments to RFTA.
+The goal is to have the second review be the final review and approve the project. - Once approved, RFTA sends letter to applicant with a draft license for the project and a caveat stating the annual fee structure will be corrected once the final as-built has been approved. - 10.
 Applicant signs license and returns it to RFTA for signature. - a.
 Per usual railroad practice, RFTA will grant a license (contract) for accountability and risk management reasons.
 The contract is the responsibility of the landowner/ utility entity to update as to change of name, ownership or use.
 The contract does not "run with the land" in a real estate transaction.)
-Change of name or change of use is the responsibility of the licensee to notify RFTA for assignment of rights and obligations. - 11.RFTA sends permit form to applicant for permission to begin project. - 12.Applicant completes permit form and sends to RFTA for final signature.
-Applicant must submit the following for permit form to be complete: - i.
-Certificate of Insurance - ii.
-Traffic Control Plan - iii.
-Detailed Schedule for Project - iv.
-Detailed Schematic for Project - 13.RFTA sends completed permit to Applicant with permission to begin project.
+Change of name or change of use is the responsibility of the licensee to notify RFTA for assignment of rights and obligations. - b.
+RFTA will begin charging applicant license fee as soon as project is complete, regardless of the license being signed or not. - 11.
+RFTA sends permit form to applicant for permission to begin project.

+- 12. Applicant completes permit form and sends to RFTA for final signature.
+Applicant must submit the following for permit form to be complete: - a.
+Certificate of Insurance - b.
+Traffic Control Plan - c.
+Detailed Schedule for Project - d.
+Detailed Schematic for Project - e.
+Permit Fee \$50.00 - 13.
+RFTA sends completed permit to Applicant with permission to begin project.
 Applicant and sub-contractors must have a copy of the permit on hand while working in RFTA's Right-of-Way. - 14.
 If applicable, an underground utility "Dig Ticket" shall be obtained and copy provided to RFTA prior to any construction.
-Between the Grand Avenue crossing in Glenwood Springs and the Colorado Hwy 133 crossing in Carbondale a Union Pacific "Call Before You Dig" (CBUD's) ticket may also be required to protect a fiber optic line that has legacy commitment protection issues. - 15.Once project has been completed, Applicant has 60 days to provide an as-built that is subject to review and approval by RFTA and
+Between the Grand Avenue crossing in Glenwood Springs and the Colorado Hwy 133 crossing in Carbondale a Union Pacific "Call Before You Dig" (CBUD's) ticket may also be required to protect a fiber optic line that has legacy commitment protection issues. - 15.
+Once project has been completed, Applicant has 60 days to provide an as-built that is subject to review and approval.
+The as-built will be reviewed by RFTA and Farnsworth Group for compliance with the Design Guidelines, Survey Requirements and the Application Checklist. - 16.
+Farnsworth completes the compliance review and sends comments to RFTA.
+Secondary reviews should only be necessary for insufficient compliance.